mrak/stubby4node/README.md

    * `query`: a key/value map of query string parameters included with the request
    * `headers`: a key/value map of headers the server should respond to
    * `post`: a string matching the textual body of the response.
+   * `file`: if specified, returns the contents of the given file as the request post.
+If the file cannot be found at request time, **post** is used instead
 * `response`: describes the server's response to the client
    * `headers`: a key/value map of headers the server should use in it's response
    * `latency`: the time in milliseconds the server should wait before responding.
 Useful for testing timeouts and latency